SeleniumHQ/selenium/README.md

 ### Bazel

 [Bazel](https://bazel.build/) was built by the fine folks at Google.
-Like our previous systems, Bazel manages dependency downloads, generates the Selenium binaries, executes tests and does it all rather quickly.
-Unlike what we used before, Bazel enjoys wide community support and updates outside of the Selenium project.
-This enables the volunteers on this project to concentrate on Selenium code rather than maintaining a separate build system in parallel.
+Bazel manages dependency downloads, generates the Selenium binaries, executes tests and does it all rather quickly.

 More detailed instructions for getting Bazel running are below, but if you can successfully get the java and javascript folders to build without errors, you should be confident that you have the correct binaries on your system.

-### Older Build Systems

-[crazyfun](https://github.com/SeleniumHQ/selenium/wiki/Crazy-Fun-Build) was the original Selenium build system.
-We then added [buck](https://buckbuild.com/).
-All these systems are still operationing, so don't be alarmed if you see directories carrying multiple build directive files.
-Though we are slowly replacing buck with bazel, this process will take a while.
-After that, you will continue to see references to Rake and Crazyfun for certain tasks where bazel isn't suitable.

-- Bazel files are called BUILD.bazel
-- crazyfun build files are called *build.desc*,
-- buck build files are called *BUCK*.
-- There is also a main Rakefile

 ### Before Building